fulll/hiring/Python/data-level-1.md

 ## [Python/data] Bike Sharing

-In this project, you will make use of Python to explore data related to bike share systems for the three major cities in the United States—Chicago, New York City, and Washington.
+In this project, you will make use of Python to explore data related to bike share systems for the three major cities in the United States - Chicago, New York City, and Washington.
 You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
 You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ## Instructions